 Ideally, there should be between 30 and 40 participants, but not more than 70, otherwise the opportunity for discussion is very limited.

 The OMI will sponsor travel and accommodation for one OMI faculty member.
 The local organizers need to cover local expenses, e.g. announcements, programs, social events, and coffee breaks.
 Ideally, they are able to raise local funds to cover these costs.

 The OMI will contact the OMI faculty member to determine his/her interest and his/her ability to travel.

 How is an OMI Visiting Professorship structured?

-A typical OMI Visiting Professorship consists of three didactic lectures held by the OMI faculty member and four case presentations held by fellows with discussions.
-Cases should be submitted for pre-selection four weeks before the OMI Visiting Professorship.
-There is a schedule template for the OMI Visiting Professorship available in the download section.
+A typical OMI visiting professorship consists of three didactic lectures held by the OMI faculty member, and four case presentations, with discussion, held by fellows.
+Cases should be submitted for pre-selection four weeks before the OMI visiting professorship.
+There is a schedule template for the OMI visiting professorship available in the download section.

 The OMI will provide local organizers with a template for certificates, which should be signed by the OMI faculty members and the local organizer.